• Skip to main content

 What you need to start

-After that, it’s all about networking.
+Freelance writing is all about networking.
 You can create a free portfolio on Clippings.me and then join a site that helps you find clients, such as Upwork.
+Set your fee, but it’s a good idea to start low until you gain clients and your reputation grows.
+Then you can gradually raise your fees and charge more.

-That said, freelance writing can be a lucrative gig for nurses.
+Freelance writing can be a lucrative and enjoyable gig for nurses.

-This is a more emerging role for nurses to pursue and is especially relevant during the pandemic.
+This is an emerging role that became especially relevant during the pandemic.
 Telehealth nurses provide high-quality healthcare to patients through video, phone, or email.

-According to the American Hospital Association, 76 percent of U.S. hospitals connect with patients through the use of video and other technology.
+According to the American Hospital Association, 76 percent of U.S. hospitals connect with patients through video and other technology.
+If you enjoy working from home and want a flexible schedule, this might be the perfect fit for you.

 What you need to start

-As a part-time caregiver, you are usually responsible for meeting a variety of needs for a patient.
+As a part-time caregiver, you will be responsible for meeting a variety of needs for a patient.

-This may include bathing the patient, cooking and serving food, helping with exercise routines, performing household chores like laundry, and more.
+These may include bathing and hygiene, cooking and serving food, helping with exercise routines, performing household chores like laundry, and more.

-Part-time caregivers tend to make around $13.00 an hour, giving nurses the perfect opportunity to use their nursing skills to earn extra money.
-If you work only 20 hours a week as a part-time caregiver, this puts an extra $1,126 in your bank account each month.
+Part-time caregivers tend to make around $16.00 an hour, presenting the perfect opportunity to use their nursing skills to earn extra money.
+If you work only 20 hours a week as a part-time caregiver, this puts an extra $1,385 in your bank account each month.

 This role requires translating voice recordings from doctors and other medical professionals into a written document.
 According to the Bureau of Labor Statistics, you can use speech recognition technology to help transcribe.